sniner/rp-recorder/README.md

 For audio recordings, you can optionally generate a cuesheet or track list.
 Note that timestamps are only as accurate as the stream metadata — not exact audio positions.
+The track markers simply reflect when the new-track metadata was received, assuming the stream plays back in real time.

-One peculiarity: the cuesheet standard supports at most 99 tracks.
+Limitation of cuesheets: the cuesheet standard supports at most 99 tracks.
 That’s fine for CD-like media, but long stream recordings can easily exceed this limit.
 Behavior depends on the playback program.
 As a workaround, this tool writes multiple cuesheets within the same file, each capped at 99 tracks but all pointing to the same audio file.

 ## License